 St. James' Ways offer beautiful nature, peace and introspection, history and hospitality and some unexpected treasures as well.
-Magic inherent in this land gave rise to some of the best works of important poets and writers - the figures of prominence and inspiration.
+Magic inherent in this land gave rise to some of the best works of important poets and writers.

-Parada de Coruel (Lugo, Galicia) is precisely one of these places.
-There, the house-museum of the great poet Uxío Novoneyra - headquarter of the Uxío Novoneyra Foundation - welcomes the travelers, allowing them to live a complete experience that intertwines nature, literature, art and unusual places to discover.
+Parada de Coruel (Galicia) is precisely one of these places.
+There, the house-museum of the great poet Uxío Novoneyra welcomes the travelers, allowing them to live a complete experience intertwining nature, literature and art.
+The same happens along the 149 km full of history of Portuguese Way of the Coast, where Vila do Conde stands out.
+The millenary origins imprinted on the landscape, nature and historical heritage of this land of artists offer pilgrims the chance to enjoy unique experiences.

-- Walking through some of the most beautiful rural landscapes of Spain - The view of the cathedral of Santiago is yet another wonder offered by this route - Uxío Novoneyra's house-museum in Parada de Coruel (Galicia)
+- Walking through some of the most beautiful rural landscapes of Spain and Northern Portugal - The view of the cathedral of Santiago is yet another wonder offered by this route - Uxío Novoneyra's house-museum in Parada de Coruel (Galicia)